-Blackjack is one of the most popular casino games, and Vegas is the perfect place to try your hand at it.
-With so many casinos to choose from, you’re sure to find a table that suits your budget.
+Black Jack is one of the most popular casino games, and Vegas is the perfect place to try it.
+With so many casinos at various buy-in levels, you can find a table that suits your budget.

 Guests can enjoy various dining and entertainment options, from casual eateries to upscale restaurants.
-There’s also a casino with all your favorite games, as well as a spa and fitness center for unwinding after a long day of sightseeing.
+There’s also a casino with all your favorite games and a spa and fitness center to unwind after a long day of sightseeing.

 See Related: Best Girls Trip Destinations Around the World

 While most people think of Las Vegas as a city of casinos and nightclubs, it is also home to one of the largest populations of flamingos in the world.
-The flock can be found at the Flamingo Wildlife Habitat, located in the center of the Strip.
-The habitat is open to the public and offers a rare chance to see these beautiful birds up close.
+The flock can be found at the Flamingo Wildlife Habitat in the center of the Strip at the Flamingo Hotel.
+The habitat is completely free to the public and offers a rare chance to see these beautiful birds up close.

 In addition to flamingos, the habitat is home to koi fish, turtles, and other wildlife.
 Visitors can stroll through the grounds or take a break in one of the many shady areas.
-The Flamingo Wildlife Habitat is a great place to find respite from the chaos of the Strip and enjoy some time in nature.
+Not to mention the Flamingo Hotel is one of the most affordable hotels on the Strip.

 The High Roller is the world’s tallest observation wheel, offering breathtaking views of the Las Vegas skyline.
 Located in The LINQ Promenade, the High Roller stands 550 feet tall and has 28 cabins that accommodate up to 40 people.

-Tickets start at $22 for a 30-minute ride, and there are also a variety of special packages available for an extra fee.
-These include private cabins, champagne tastings, and more.
-No matter how you choose to experience it, a ride on the High Roller is sure to be a highlight of your trip to Las Vegas.
+Tickets are cheaper before 6 pm, and various special packages are available for an extra fee.
+These extras include private cabins, champagne tastings, and more.
+No matter how you experience it, a ride on the High Roller will surely be a highlight of your trip to Las Vegas.

 Travelers visiting Las Vegas may be surprised to find a different kind of entertainment downtown.
-Downtown Container Park is an open-air shopping center comprising repurposed shipping containers.
+Downtown Container Park is an open-air shopping center comprising repurposed shipping containers that opened in 2013.

 See Related: San Diego vs. Los Angeles

-The Golden Nugget Hotel in Las Vegas is one of the most iconic hotels on the Strip.
-The hotel is home to a casino, a shark tank, and a water slide that goes through the shark tank.
+The Golden Nugget Hotel in downtown Las Vegas is one of the most iconic hotels in the city’s history.
+This budget-friendly hotel is home to a casino, a shark tank, and a water slide that goes through the shark tank.
 The Golden Nugget has a pool, a spa, and several restaurants.

-Visiting Ethel M Botanical Cactus Garden Las Vegas is affordable, only $5 for adults and $3 for children.
+Visiting Ethel M Botanical Cactus Garden, the largest of its kind in the state, just outside of Vegas, is free for anyone to visit.
 The garden is open from 10 am to 4 pm daily.
 You can bring your picnic lunch to enjoy in the beautiful gardens or buy lunch at one of the many restaurants in the area.